assist-project/dtls-fuzzer/README.md

 Unfortunately, automating SUT setup is a complicated process, hence we take the following shortcuts.
 For Java SUTs (JSSE, Scandium) we don't build the implementations, instead we use the compiled .jars from the 'experiments/suts' directory.
-Note that the source code of the SUTs (server applications) is publicly available online, see [Scandium][scandium] and [JSSE][jsse].
+Note that the source code of these Java SUTs (server applications) is publicly available online, see [Scandium][scandium] and [JSSE][jsse], which is also the case for [PionDTLS][piondtls].
-Also, automatically installing dependencies may prompt 'sudo' access.
+Automatically installing dependencies may prompt 'sudo' access.
-This is the case for GnuTLS which relies on external libraries such as nettle, or for Eclipse's TinyDTLS, which relies on autoconf.
+This happens for GnuTLS which relies on external libraries such as nettle, and for Eclipse's TinyDTLS, which relies on autoconf.
 Finally, we do not provide automatic setup/argument files for NSS and PionDTLS due to how complicated setup for these systems is.

 ### Troubleshooting